 My favorite is probably this Mash-up one.
 It’s like the famous Airflow one you’ve probably seen Canucks wearing around the world for as long as you’ve been traveling.
 It’s got a mesh strip around the top that lets the heat escape.
 I like the look of this one better though because of the textured fabric, actually made from the cuttings left over from other hats.
 So it’s eco-conscious too!
 Each one is different; mine is actually a light gray compared to the photo above, as seen at the top of this post.

-I have another Airflo one that I’ve been packing since 2006.
+I have another Airflo one still though that I’ve been packing since 2006.
 It looks a little worse for wear, so it’s the one I pack when I need to stuff things really tight in my suitcase.

-Unfortunately I can’t find a current version on their site that’s black underneath like that except a snap-up one, so the closest is probably the Orbit It, like all of these, comes with some useful features for travelers:
+Unfortunately I can’t find a current version on their site that’s black underneath like that except a snap-up one, so the closest is probably the Orbit.
+It, like all of these, comes with some useful features for travelers:

 1) A little secret pocket inside the top of the hat where you can store money or a credit card.
 (Apparently this has made them the official hats of the American Association of Nude Recreation.)